ruezheng/ruezheng/README.md

 <br>

-I am a dedicated and analytical Back-End Engineer who loves **puzzles**, **technical challenges**, and **learning new technologies**.
+I am a dedicated and analytical backend engineer who loves **puzzles**, **technical challenges**, and **learning new technologies**.

-My background in accounting, Linux system administration, and community organizing for non-profits shaped me into a developer who is passionate about creating efficient solutions to problems through software development.
+Coming from a background in accounting, Linux system administration, and community organizing for non-profits, I am passionate about creating efficient solutions to problems through software development.

 I genuinely enjoy the process of **writing**, **optimizing**, and **debugging code**, especially in a **collaborative environment**.
 Curious and self-motivated, I seek to apply my experiences and grow with a company that creates purpose-driven software.